-By George Carbonnie Jacksonville's Gamecocks will have their annual Red and White intrasquad game this afternoon at 3 o'clock.
-The squad had not been divided at the time this article was writ-
+By George Carbonnie

-Looking at the squad, Chester Skates, Wayne Keahey, and Blackie" Blackburn have been eyeing the left-half spot Left-half position seems to e improving tremendously with the power of Skates and Blackburn, and the speed of Keahey. will be hard group will be at the right-half slot.
-These boys have been working hard and have shown great power as well as speed.
-Might Here you'll find Mack Carson, mention here that Bob and Tom Langston, Bill Carson, and "Trigger" Phillips are the guards that will be seeing action in the line.
-These boys all have power, speed and experience to spare.
+Jacksonville's Gamecocks will have their annual Red and White intrasquad game this afternoon at 3 o'clock.
+The squad had not been divided at the time this article was written.

+Looking at the squad, Chester Skates, Wayne Keahey, and 'Blackie'' Blackburn have been eyeing .the left-half spot Left-half position seems to e improving tremendously with the power of Skates and Blackburn, and the speed of Keahey.
+This group will be hard to stop.
 At fullback, you find Billy "Tank" Hicks, Jerry Albright, Venoy Jolly, and Billy Conutt.
 All the boys seem to be in fine shape and have been showing great determination during the past weeks of practice.